‘Teen Mom 2’ Star Kailyn Lowry Releases Statement Regarding Jenelle Evans’ Dog, Is Criticized For Doing So

 Nugget… I’m crying everyday.
 I love you so much and I’m so sorry.
 I’m speechless.
 You were my side kick and knew the moment I felt bad and would cuddle with me.
 You still had a lot to learn and a lot to grow from your lessons.
 Everyday I wake up you’re not here, when I come home you’re not here, when I go to bed… you’re not here.
 You’re gone forever and there’s no coming back. #Heartbroken #Distraught ????????????

 Kailyn posted the statement on letterhead in an image to her social media.
 Although she decided to speak out, not everyone thought it was a good idea.
 The mom of three was blasted by fans on social media for speaking out, with some suggesting that Kail was using the situation to promote her company.
-However, Kailyn hit back with a Tweet in which she explained if she wanted to promote her company, that is what she would do, saying she doesn’t need “someone else’s tragedy” to do that.
+However, Kailyn hit back with a tweet in which she explained if she wanted to promote her company, that is what she would do, saying she doesn’t need “someone else’s tragedy” to do that.

-Kailyn Lowry and Jenelle Evans have had a long running feud.
+Kailyn Lowry and Jenelle Evans have had a long-running feud.
 However, the feud became more heated late last year when Kail sent Jenelle a gift that included items from her hair care line.
 Rather than accepting the gift, Jenelle decided to set it on fire.
 She also decided to film herself setting fire to the products and posted it on social media.
 While the video made the rounds on social media, it was also aired during a Season 9 episode of Teen Mom 2 earlier this year.

 Both Kailyn and Jenelle have been starring on Teen Mom 2 for nearly a decade and although they were at one time friends, they no longer have a relationship.

-As previously reported by Inquisitr, after the incident, Briana DeJesus spoke out and released a statement.
-Briana expressed her concern for her friend, but also didn’t condone what happened to Jenelle’s dog.
+As previously reported by The Inquisitr, after the incident, Briana DeJesus spoke out and released a statement.
+Briana expressed her concern for her friend and also didn’t condone what happened to Jenelle’s dog.